-The success of the procurement is often dependent upon how well the business requirements are documented during the Procurement Planning phase.
-The first step in the planning process is to complete a Contracts and Procurement Intake form.
-Contracts and Procurement staff will work with program staff on the needs assessment, which must contain sufficient detail to identify the key business requirements.
+The success of the procurement or contract is often dependent upon how well the business requirements are documented during the Procurement Planning phase.
+Once an Intake Form has been submitted, Contracts and/or Procurement staff will work with program staff on the needs assessment, where the necessary details are obtained to identify key business requirements.
 As part of the needs assessment, the agency may conduct market research, study historical spending, use benchmarking, and issue a Request for Information (RFI) to the vendor community.

 When conducting the needs assessment, public procurement professionals must be mindful that an agency may not accept a response or award a contract to a vendor that received compensation from the agency to participate in the preparation of the specifications or solicitation on which the proposal or contract is based.
-A respondent or contract participant, however, may provide free technical assistance to an agency in the preparation of the specifications.
+A respondent or contract participant may, however, provide free technical assistance to an agency in the preparation of the specifications, subject to approval by the Procurement Team and Office of General Counsel.